 This course will continue to build the knowledge base and will provide more opportunities to apply learning in a clinical setting.
 Students will be expected to apply their knowledge of theoretical and research-based literacy instructional practices; select, develop, administer, and interpret a variety of literacy assessments; engaging students in a literacy rich environment; and demonstrate positive dispositions in professional behavior, learning, and leadership.

 EDU 548A.
-Advanced Literacy IV: Teaching Methods Across Content Areas (Traditional Path).
+Strategies for Effective Instruction Across Content Areas (Traditional Path).
 3 hours.
 F., Sp.